Timception/zmk-config-drift-v3-editor/README.md

 ## Quickstart Guide
   - [1.
 How to change your keys](/docs/change-keys/) - Detailed guide on how to change your keys

   - [2.
-How to install batteries](/docs/batteries/) - Along with other supported batteries
+How to install batteries](/docs/batteries/) - Battery installation and alternate options

   - [3.
 Connecting through Bluetooth](/docs/bluetooth/) - Bluetooth connections and troubleshooting

   - [4.
 Charging](/docs/charging/) - How to charge the keyboard and use with USB-C

   - [5.
-Switching to low profile](/docs/low-profile/) - Remove some parts to use low profile switches
+Switching to low profile](/docs/low-profile/) - Removal of some parts to use low profile switches

   - [6.
 3D Printables](https://github.com/Timception/3d-printables) - This will take you to the 3D printable part repository
 <br/><br/>